nikkorn/mistreevous/README.md

 }
 ```

-If no node arguments are defined then the wait node will remain in the running state indefinitely until it is aborted.
+If no duration is defined then the wait node will remain in the `RUNNING` state indefinitely until it is aborted.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=wait)

 *MDSL*